dharmafly/noodle/README.md

 ### with POST

-You can also POST your query as json (`application/json`) to the nsql server.
+You can also POST your query as json (`application/json`) to the noodle server.
-This is preferable if your request is too large or you're talking to nsql from another server.
+This is preferable if your request is too large or you're talking to noodle from another server.

 ### Writing a query